cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 Action Mailbox is a wonderful example of clean and concise code handling a complex problem and have learned a lot reviewing the source code.

-I think ActionMailbox is a vastly underrated features of rails and can add powerful functionality in a way that feels very familiar to the standard Rails Controllers.
+I think Action Mailbox is a vastly underrated features of rails and can add powerful functionality in a way that feels very familiar to the standard Rails Controllers.

-Allowing your users to perform actions from inbound emails is a great way to add conveinience and flexibility to your Rails app.
+Allowing your users to perform actions from inbound emails is a great way to add convenience and flexibility to your Rails app.
 I hope this article has demystified the process and given you some ideas on how you can use inbound email in you Rails app.